working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

                 .lefthook/pre-push/build_site.sh
         ```
 8. Check your deployment method
-    1. This blog is using github actions, this is the definition that's working for me. **MAKE SURE** that your pages settings for the repository are correct.
+    1. This blog is built from the repo using github actions, this is the definition that's working for me. **MAKE SURE** that your pages settings for the repository are correct.
 You want to be deploying from a branch called `gh-pages`, make it if you don't have one.
 I'm using `/ (root)` as my folder because it seemed right at the beginning when I didn't know what I was doing.
         - **TURNS OUT**, the theme I'm using assumes a `docs/` directory, so I needed to go back and rework my config to use a remote-theme.
+You live, you fuck up a lot, sometimes you learn.
         ```yml
         name: Build and Deploy Jekyll